Southern Illinois: Early history

 The earliest inhabitants of Illinois are thought to have arrived about 12,000 BC.
 They were indigenous hunter-gatherers, but they also developed their own system of agriculture.
 After AD 1000, the production of agricultural surpluses resulted in the development of complex, hierarchical societies.
 With the rise of the Mississippian culture in the Mississippi and Ohio River valleys, tribal leaders organized thousands of workers to build complex urban areas featuring numerous large earthworks – pyramidal, ridgetop and conical mounds used for religious, political and ceremonial purposes.

 Cahokia, located within the boundaries of present-day Collinsville, Illinois, was the major regional center of this culture.
 It contains the largest prehistoric earthworks in the Americas, and has been designated as a UNESCO World Heritage Site.
-The mound builders' culture seems to have collapsed between AD 1400–1500.
+The mound builders' culture seems to have collapsed between 1400 and 1500 AD.
 The Mississippians had abandoned Cahokia long before the first European explorers arrived.

-The Illinois tribes, for whom the state is named, and other historic tribes migrated to Southern Illinois around AD 1500.
+The Illinois tribes, for whom the state is named, and other historic tribes migrated to southern Illinois around AD 1500.
 Archaeologists say they were not descendants of the earlier inhabitants; they spoke an Algonquian language of Miami-Illini, shared in dialects among neighboring regional tribes.
-They had likely migrated from eastern areas, where Algonquian-language tribes emerged along the Atlantic Coast and waterways.
+They had likely migrated from eastern areas, where Algonquian-speaking tribes emerged along the Atlantic Coast and waterways.
 The Illini left numerous artifacts, including burial sites, burned-out campfires along the bases of bluffs, pottery, flint implements, and weapons.
 Structures built by them include stone forts or "pounds".
 Visitors can see a stone fort in Giant City State Park near Makanda.
 At least eight other such structures are known in the region.